Niki (airline)

-Niki (also styled as NIKI or flyNiki, legally NIKI Luftfahrt GmbH) was an Austrian low-cost airline headquartered in Office Park I at Vienna International Airport in Schwechat.
+Niki (also styled as NIKI or flyNiki, legally NIKI Luftfahrt GmbH) was an Austrian low-cost airline headquartered in Office Park I at Vienna Airport in Schwechat.
 It operated scheduled and charter services to European and North African leisure destinations from Vienna, Salzburg, Graz and Innsbruck and also started services from several German airports in March 2017.
-Niki had a variety of owners, including two stints of ownership under Niki Lauda (1949–2019).
+Niki had a variety of owners, including two stints of ownership under former car racer Niki Lauda.
 In January 2018, the airline was acquired by Lauda, an airline that also had ties to Niki Lauda.

 History

 Early years

 In 2003, Niki Lauda, ex-Grand Prix driver and founder of Lauda Air, acquired the former Aero Lloyd Austria operation.
 The airline started operations on 28 November 2003.

 Although Niki was often described as "low-cost", it provided full services, such as free refreshments, newspapers, and baggage.
 It offered a sandwich or a cold snack, soft drinks, juice, tea, and coffee on all short-haul flights as well as on charter routes to Greece, Tunisia, and Turkey.
 On mid-haul charter flights to the Canary Islands and Egypt, all passengers were offered a warm snack.
 Also, gourmet menus from Demel could be ordered before the flight.
 There was also a buy on board service.